Drafting Prenuptial Agreements

 In addition to prenuptial agreements, our Charlotte family law attorney also drafts and reviews postnuptial agreements.
 Postnuptial agreements are agreements concerning the rights of couples who are already married who decide they wish to contractually assign their rights and responsibilities in the event of a future separation or divorce.

 Postnuptial agreements can also be used for people who have separated and now wish to reconcile, but also desire to predetermine their rights and responsibilities in the event the reconciliation does not work.

 To learn more about prenuptial agreements and postnuptial agreements, schedule a consultation with our firm by calling (704) 343-8811.
-Our attorneys have over six decades of collaborative experience -- we are ready to help you.
+Our attorneys have over four decades of collaborative experience -- we are ready to help you.